 Michigan Tech and affiliate institution teams who complete the five-week workshop and customer discovery process may be eligible to apply for the following opportunities:

-- Mini-grant funding for continued customer discovery and prototyping
+- Mini-grant funding for continued customer discovery

 - NSF's National I-Corps program which includes $50,000 in funding and additional training